 The best thing to do is try one that works for you.
-I have used heat sprays in the past that has left my hair feeling funny, caused my scalp to itch and even made my hair extra greasy.
-I've started using the Osmo Thermal Spray*.
-Not only is it affordable, but it also is lightweight and effective, meaning I don't have to compromise volume for style.
+I’ve used heat sprays in the past that left my hair feeling funny, caused my scalp to itch.
+Some made my fine hair extra greasy.
+I’ve started using the Osmo Thermal Spray*.
+Not only is it affordable, but it’s lightweight and effective.

-I received this Trevor Sorbie Heat Styler as a PR sample from Tristar Products.
-I am a big blow dryer person, but this heat styler is great for extending time between washing and adding volume.
-Day two hair for me is usually flat and filled with kinks, so I just go over my roots with the heated comb (which goes up to 200c) and then open it up to get rid of the kinks with the straightening function.
-I do have some GHDs which I use for a straight and sleek look, but these allow you to keep shape while smoothing hair.
+I received this Trevor Sorbie Heat Styler as a PR sample.
+This heat styler is great for extending time between washes and adding volume.
+Day two hair for me is usually flat and filled with kinks.
+I go over my roots with the heated comb and then open it up to get rid of the kinks with the straighter.

 What are your hair secrets?
 I need all of them so I can get the mane of my dreams!